taybkho/linux_infra/README.md

 # linux_infra_projects

-The below projects are some that i made in the linux fiels
+The below projects are some that i made in the linux field

 1. Running Containerized Applications with Docker: Set up Docker environments, managed containers, and explored container orchestration.